LydiaCShaw/daily_study/drafts/variations.md

  It is not only one particular part of the trunk that is characterized by asymmetry.
 As mentioned earlier, it is typical of the whole body and can be clearly observed in the face as well as the pelvic area.
 From the frontal view, all individuals, regardless of nationality and without exception, have an asymmetrical face.
 If the reader wishes to notice the signs of asymmetry in the pelvic region, it is best to observed people during summer, when they are wearing thin clothes.
 Viewed from the posterior all people have a body asymmetry - one scapula protrudes more posterioely than the other, similarly there is a difference in the sizes of the buttocks.

+ (update on 07.29)

+ ----
+ ### Origin of body asymmetry

+ By now, we have seen that asymmetry of the body muscles and lateral curvature of the spine are present among all individuals, and that these are often associated with pain.
+We already know that spinal pain always appears with scoliotic deformity in the background.
+Therefore, it was logical to start searching for answers about their origin not in pain as a consequence, but in the initial cause of the lateral curvature of the spine.
+The development of spinal pain is preceded by the development of asymmetry of the trunk muscles.
+For this reason, I have raised some questions:

+ * What causes asymmetry of the body?
+ * How does lateral curvature of the spine develop?
+ * What comes first - lateral curvature or muscle asymmetry?
+ * What is the interrelation between them?

+#### Anatomy and physiology of interhemispheric differences

+In 1968, on the basis of a detailed post-mortem examination of the brain of 100 individuals, Norman Geschwind and Walter Levitsky

+### Reference
+[1]
+[2]F.E.Bloom, A.Lazerson & L. Hofstadter.(1998).Brain, Mind and Behavior.